Wearing Many Hats -

 But Still Keeping our Heads on Straight

 We’re managing client business, our families and our community work – almost entirely from home.
 Find out what propels this trifecta of progress during these trying times.

 With most of our 7,500-strong workforce working from home during the coronavirus pandemic, we’ve all experienced the stress which comes from taking care of business, family and self – all from the kitchen table – as well as the sense of accomplishment which has come from the way we’ve supported one another in getting it all done.

 "It's harder to operate this way, for sure," acknowledged T. Rowe Price CEO Bill Stromberg in a recent video message to all global employees.
 Nonetheless, he emphasized, "Times like these bring out the best in great people and great companies— and you have really risen to the occasion."

 As T. Rowe Price navigates through the current crisis, the firm has continued to prioritize employees’ safety and comfort, while also tending to business needs.

 “As a new leader in human resources, I was impressed by the level of thought and consideration for the various scenarios facing employees working from home.
-From caring for a child with disabilities, to elder care, to online learning, to living solo, to the need for grocery delivery and mental health support, the firm has tried to address all needs,” said Crystal Barney, a newly appointed talent acquisition leader.
+From caring for a child with disabilities, to elder care, to online learning, to living solo, to the need for grocery delivery and mental health support, the firm has tried to address all needs,” said Crystal Barney, a newly appointed talent leader.